Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

 Command click on the blue rectangle, select 'edit my layoutspec' from its context menu, move the layoutspec edit panel aside and click on its push-pin.

-Now set its Height to Proportional 50% with a minimum of 30 pixels and click Update.
+Now set its Height to Proportional 50% with a minimum of 10 pixels.
 Perhaps a Proportional Width of 80% and min 30 pixels.
+Click Update.

 <img src="LayoutTour/layout-1-img-17-nov-2021/img-19.png" width=65%>

-Go ahead and resize the skyBlue LayoutMorph to see how things are kept in place.
+Lets resize the lightBlue LayoutMorph to see how things are kept in place.

-If you 'show halo' from the layout edit panel or command-click on the skyBlue rectangle, you can drag the yellow circle on the lower right corner of the LayoutMorph to change its size dynamically.
+If you 'show halo' from the layout edit panel or command-click on the lightBlue rectangle, you can drag the yellow _grab handle_ on the lower right corner of the LayoutMorph to change its size dynamically.

 <img src="LayoutTour/layout-1-img-17-nov-2021/img-20.png" width=65%>